ashitagaur00/repositories_listing_page/README.md

 # Github repositories listing page
 An Angular application that allows a user to search GitHub username and get the persons profile details and list of repos.
-A demo can be found here: https://ashitagaur00.github.io/repositories_listing_page/

 ## Overview
 This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.